Atom-Learning/components/documentation/content/components.form.primitives.radio-button.md

 tabs:
   - title: Main
     content: >-
-      The RadioButton component implements the Radio component from Radix with default styling and the css prop.
+      The RadioButtonGroupItem component implements the Radio component from Radix with default styling and the css prop.

       It needs to be wrapped with the `RadioButtonGroup` as it will not load without it.
-If only one `RadioButton` is needed please consider using a checkbox instead.
+If only one `RadioButtonGroupItem` is needed please consider using a checkbox instead.

-      A `RadioButton` needs to be associated with a label for accessibility purposes and to display the text for it.
-So rather than using the `RadioButton` component directly in a UI, consider using a `RadioButtonField`, which provides a `Label` and displays validation errors.
-Use this `RadioButton` to compose more complex `Field` type components.
+      A `RadioButtonGroupItem` needs to be associated with a label for accessibility purposes and to display the text for it.
+So rather than using the `RadioButtonGroupItem` component directly in a UI, consider using a `RadioButtonGroupField`, which provides a `Label` and displays validation errors.
+Use this `RadioButtonGroupItem` to compose more complex `Field` type components.

       ## API Reference